ADACS-Australia/2023-03-20-Coding-Best-Practices-Workshop/_episodes/ParallelComputing.md

 {: .language-python}

 ### 7 collect the results from each worker
-Each of or workers have executed the `make_positions` function, which returns a tuple of `(ras,decs)` and we now want to collect them all together into a single larger array.
+Each of or workers have executed the `make_stars` function, which returns a tuple of `(ras,decs)` and we now want to collect them all together into a single larger array.

 We could create empty python lists using `ras=[]` and append our results to these lists.
 However, appending to a list in python gets slower as the list gets longer.